SharkSnack/shiren-2/content/dungeons/2-shuten-trail-easy.md

 New arrivals for 9F include Nigiri Morph and Tiger Tosser.

-Nigiri Morph can transform an inventory item into a Large Riceball.<br/>
+Nigiri Morph can transform an inventory item into a Large Onigiri.<br/>
-It's particularly bad if a Storage Pot gets turned into a riceball since you lose all contents,<br/>so don't hesitate to use items to attack from a distance or prevent it from acting.
+It's particularly bad if a Storage Pot gets turned into an onigiri since you lose all contents,<br/>so don't hesitate to use items to attack from a distance or prevent it from acting.

 Tiger Tosser has high attack, and throws Shiren either at other monsters or onto traps.